 One of the most appealing features of Swift is its efficiency, which ultimately saves programmers time during the dev life cycle.
 The Apple developers who created Swift actively sought to make it a more convenient programming alternative, and based on its popularity, their hard work paid off.

-As Swift has grown in popularity, it’s become a to-go for many organizations.
-So, learning Swift will make you an appealing candidate for open roles and make it easier for you to address concerns and improve application performance immediately after starting a new job.
+As Swift has grown in popularity, it’s become a go-to for many organizations.
+Learning Swift can make you an appealing candidate for open roles and ease the learning curve for you to address concerns and improve application performance immediately after starting a new job.

 Here are some other reasons to learn Swift, some of which may appeal to new programmers and others to developers who are already fluent in other languages.

-Swift’s ability to help you manage memory more efficiently is a big plus for many developers, mainly because of the significant role memory plays in developing and operating applications.
+Swift’s ability to help you manage memory more efficiently is a big plus for many developers because memory plays a significant role in developing and operating applications.

+Its automatic reference counting feature allows you to track and manage an application’s memory usage.
 If a function of an app uses too much memory, it can cause the app to slow down, and other apps running simultaneously can also suffer performance issues.
-Plus, in some cases, if too much memory is being used it can cause the app to shut down or force a reboot.
+In some cases, if too much memory is being used it can cause the app to shut down or force a reboot.

 Because Swift makes it easier to manage memory through automated management features, you have a few convenient options.
-You can check how much memory is allocated to specific functions of your app and make decisions with a higher degree of certainty, but you can also rely on Swift’s own automatic memory management functions.
+You can check how much memory is allocated to specific functions of your app and make decisions with a higher degree of certainty.
+You can also rely on Swift’s own automatic memory safety and management functions.